 4. What should I do if I accidentally call 911?

-Do not hang up.
+If you do misdial, do not hang up.
 Stay on the line and explain to the dispatcher that you dialed by mistake and that you do not have an emergency.
 If you simply hang up on a call, a police officer may be dispatched to check on you.

 5. Where can I find information that I can share with my children?